Validating suspicious files

 bitninjacli --module=MalwareDetection --discard-signature --id=

-If you have clicked the “Not a malware” button by accident you will need to find the file’s signature id from the BitNinja CLI and change the signature’s status.
+If you accidentally clicked the “Not a malware” button, you must find the file’s signature ID from the BitNinja CLI and change the signature’s status.

-From here you will need the ID of the signature.
+From here, you will need the malware signature ID.

 Then issue this command with the signature ID included.